jonasbaek/basic-to-do-list/README.md

 ## Welcome! 👋

-To-do list built using basic Javascript DOM selector and DOM event listener.
+To-do list built using basic Javascript DOM selector and DOM events.
+Exercise given by "The Complete Web Developer in 2022: Zero to Mastery"

 https://jonasbaek.github.io/basic-to-do-list/